-This brave, outspoken 76-year old woman is one of a growing number of domestic violence experts and scholars struggling to set the record straight about violence in the home.
-There's Murray Straus, professor of sociology from the University of New Hampshire and editor of a number of peer-reviewed sociology journals.
-Back in 1975 he first published research showing women were just as likely as men to report hitting a spouse.
-Subsequent surveys showed women often initiated the violence - it wasn't simply self-defence.
-These findings have been confirmed by more than 200 studies of intimate violence summed up in Straus's recent paper, Thirty Years of Denying the Evidence on Gender Symmetry in Partner Violence.
+The 76-year-old started her own "White Ribbon Campaign" to counter "40 years of lies", the conmale-bashing misinformation that dominates the domestic violence debate.
+The feminist White Ribbon Campaign that operates here and overseas is domestic violence experts and scholars struggling to set the record straight about violence in the home.
+There's Murray Straus, professor of sociology from the University of New Hampshire and editor of several peer-reviewed sociology journals.
+Back in 1975 he first published research showing women were just as likely as men quent surveys showed women often initiated the violence - it wasn't simply self-defence.
+These more than 200 studies of intimate violence summed up in Straus's recent paper, Thirty Years of Denying the Evidence on Gender use weapons, from knives to household objects, to neutralise their disadvantage, and men may be held back by cultural prohibitions on using force towards a woman even in self-defence.